juanlazarde/ansible/README.md

     - installs and configures fail2ban to ban multiple login attempts ... for now

 These scripts are in an early stage, but work fine on my setup.
-Post your issues, and I'll try to help.
-I'm sharing this repository as a lot comes from developers on GitHub and other sources (like YouTube), and I'm trying to give back.
+Post your issues and I'll try to help.
+I'm sharing this repository as a lot comes from developers on GitHub and other sources (like YouTube) and I'm trying to give back.

 ## My setup
 - Bare metal rack server.